 To learn more about 10 of the top employers’ attendance – and absenteeism – management problems, and some tips to help employers deal with them, read McInnes Cooper’s: 10 of the Top Employers’ Attendance Management Problems.

-Please contact your McInnes Cooper lawyer or any member of our McInnes Cooper Labour & Employment Team to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of the Labour & Employment [email protected] McInnes Cooper to discuss this topic or any other legal issue.